GlobalFishingWatch/map-components/src/map/README.md

 ### `heatmapLayer.opacity`

 A Number between 0 and 1.
+0 by default.

 ### `heatmapLayer.visible`